MAIF/otoroshi/manual/src/main/paradox/how-to-s/secure-with-oauth2-client-credentials.md

 Now that the plugin is running, third routes are exposed on each matching domain of the regex.

-* [GET] - `/.well-known/otoroshi/oauth/jwks.json` : retrieve all public keys presents in Otoroshi
+* `GET  /.well-known/otoroshi/oauth/jwks.json` : retrieve all public keys presents in Otoroshi
-* [POST] - `/.well-known/otoroshi/oauth/token/introspect` : validate and decode the token
+* `POST /.well-known/otoroshi/oauth/token/introspect` : validate and decode the token
-* [POST] - `/.well-known/otoroshi/oauth/token` : generate a token with the fields provided
+* `POST /.well-known/otoroshi/oauth/token` : generate a token with the fields provided

 Once the global configuration saved, we can deployed a simple service to test it.